In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 Some positive people don't need meds.
 Are their genetic mysteries about to crack HIV's code?

 Depressed?
 Isolated?
-Feel uncomfortable in an HIV support group because you’re over 50—a
+Feel uncomfortable in an HIV support group because you’re over 50—and don’t want anyone to know you’re positive?

 Does your partner's pleasure include yours?